rohitsupekar/self-docker-k8s/readme.md

 - `ENV` to inject environment variables
 - Each command in Dockerfile creates a new layer.
 So multiple bash commands are typically written together in one `RUN` line.
 For example, one can use `&&` to group different bash commands
 - `EXPOSE`: ports to expose
-- `CMD`: required command, it is the final command that the image runs
+- `CMD`: required command, it is the command that the container running this image will execute on its entry

 ### Building images
 - `docker image build -t <tag> .` in the folder in which you have the Dockerfile